ConradBelaire/HRV/README.md

 ## Team Member Contributions

-- **Arda Dolanay**: Sequence Diagrams, Coherence Score Calculator, created the coherence algorithm that corresponds to the specific dataset of heart rates, Project Timeline, and Design Implementation Plan.
+- **Arda Dolanay**: Responbile for Sequence Diagrams, Coherence Score Calculator.
+Also created the coherence algorithm that corresponds to the specific dataset of heart rates and organized the Project Timeline, and Design Implementation Plan.
 - **Zach Graham**: Implemented the whole database for the program.
-A part of the logical interpretations of the program, including class creations, functions, variable allocation, and such.
+Worked on program logic including class creations, functions, variable allocation.
-- **Thomas Wood**: UML Diagram, Use Case Diagram, Action Diagram, a part of the documentation of the program, a part of the logical interpretations of the program, including class creations, functions,
+- **Thomas Wood**: Worked on documentation of the program including the UML Class Diagram, Use Cases, Use Case Diagram, Activity Diagrams, and code comments.
+Worked on program logic for classes, functions, variable allocation.
+Also assisted with various parts of the user interface.
-- **Conrad Belaire**: Traceability Matrix, a part of the design implementation regarding the UI, a part of the documentation of the program, a part of the logical interpretations of the program, including class creations, functions, variable allocation, and such.
+- **Conrad Belaire**: Worked on documentation of the program: Traceability Matrix and Demo video.
+Created and organized the user interface.
+Also implemented program logic including functions, variable allocation, and bug fixing.

 ## Organization of the Submission